-- 1 Apply for a visa.

-- 2 Apply for a passport.

-- 3 Apply for a Polish identity card.

-- 4 Take out some travel insurance.

-- 5 Get vaccinated against certain diseases.

-- 6 Pay customs duties.

-- 7 Get a European Health Insurance Card.

-- 8 Get an international driving permit.

-- 9 Get a pet passport for your dog/cat.

-2 Where can you arrange to do the activities in 1?
+- 1 Apply for a visa. an embassy - 2 Apply for a passport. a passport office - 3 Apply for a Polish identity card. a municipal office - 4 Take out some travel insurance. an insurance company - 5 Get vaccinated against certain diseases. a medical centre / hospital - 6 Pay customs duties. the customs office - 7 Get a European Health Insurance Card. the National Health Fund - 8 Get an international driving permit. a district office - 9 Get a pet passport for your dog/cat. a veterinary clinic - Where can you arrange to do the activities in 1?
 Match them to the locations below.
 Write the answers in your notebook.